ThomasSorza/holbertonschool-zero_day/0x03-git/README.md

-This is a little test to use Git, also the Bash an C.
+This is a little test to use Git, also the Bash an C. (updated)